KiichiroWang/cse15l-lab-reports/cse15tutorial.md

 From there, use the **Global Password Change Tool** to then reset your password.
-Here is an additional tutorial if yo uare still having trouble
+Here is an additional tutorial if you are still having trouble

 [Password Reset Tutorial](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)